Greenfoot5/Bestagon-Defence/STYLE_GUIDELINES.md

             Menu
                 Login
                 (Everything related to the main menu)
+            Settings
         Maps
             Hexagon
                 (The level itself, level data, level image, maybe some level specific stuff) Loop
             ...
-    MaterialLibrary - Material and Shader files.
+    MaterialLibrary - Material and Shader files that are used in several places.
         Hexagons
         Range
         (Anything that doesn’t fit into a subfolder) Modules - Each Module has a subfolder.
-        Bomb
+        _NeedsRebalance
+            (Modules that were made, but are awaiting a significant rebalance before they can be used again) Bomb
             (Everything about the bomb module, maybe even custom particle effects for it or something) Damage
         …
         (Generic stuff for modules goes here)
-    Plugins
-        Android
-        DiscordGameSDK
-        (Plugins here…)
-    TextMesh Pro
-        (This is for TextMesh Pro)
     Turrets - Each turret has a subfolder for its files and blueprints.
         Shooter
             (Everything about the Shooter)